-By the age of 23 I had bought an idyllic house complete with a white picket fence, had a stable and well paying job working in the casino business and was completely independent.
-From the outside my life looked pretty great, but something was missing and I felt unfulfilled in my heart.
+By the age of 23, I had bought an idyllic house complete with a white picket fence, had a stable and well-paying job in the casino business, and was completely independent.
+From an outside perspective, my life looked fantastic, but something was missing, and I felt unfulfilled in my heart.

-During my time in Germany I endured serious traumatic events that led to me suffering severe PTSD, and so the army medically retired me and I returned to the US.
+During my time in Germany, I endured severe traumatic events that led to severe PTSD, so the Army medically retired me and returned to the US.

 What was life like when you returned home?

-I was an adult who could only leave the house if my mother came with me and held my hand because I was so scared of everything.
+I became an adult who could only leave the house if my mother came with me and held my hand because I was so scared of everything.

-Out of the blue I received an unexpected cheque in the mail for an amount that exactly covered the tuition cost and my flight to the Bahamas, once again the universe was giving me a sign that this is what I needed to do.
+Out of the blue, I received an unexpected cheque in the mail for an amount that exactly covered the tuition cost and my flight to the yoga teacher training.
+Once again, the universe was giving me a sign that this is what I needed to do.